Sudanese civil war (2023–present): Darfur front

 In Darfur, fighting and bloodshed were particularly fierce around the city of Geneina, where hundreds died and extensive destruction occurred.
-RSF forces engaged in frequent acts of violence against the Masalit population of Geneina, leading to accusations of ethnic cleansing.
-On 4 August the RSF claimed that it had taken full control over all of Central Darfur.
+RSF forces engaged in frequent violence against the Masalit of Geneina, leading to accusations of ethnic cleansing.
+On 4 August, RSF claimed it had taken full control of Central Darfur.

-A United Nations investigation discovered numerous mass graves in Darfur that contained Masalit civilians.
-The RSF and Arab militias were additionally accused of having killed lawyers, human rights monitors, doctors and non-Arab tribal leaders.
-The governor of West Darfur, Khamis Abakar, was abducted and killed by armed men in June, hours after accusing the RSF of genocide and calling for international intervention in a TV interview.
-The SAF, for their part, conducted indiscriminate airstrikes against Darfur that killed many civilians, especially in Nyala.
+A UN investigation in Darfur discovered numerous mass graves of Masalit civilians.
+RSF and Arab militias were additionally accused of killing lawyers, human rights monitors, doctors and non-Arab tribal leaders.
+The governor of West Darfur, Khamis Abakar, was abducted and killed in June, hours after accusing RSF of genocide and calling for international intervention in a TV interview.
+SAF conducted indiscriminate airstrikes against Darfur that killed many civilians, especially in Nyala.

-Tribal and rebel groups in Darfur began to declare allegiance to one or the other of the warring parties.
-A faction of the Darfur-based Sudan Liberation Movement led by Mustafa Tambour (SLM-T) joined the conflict in support of the SAF.
-In contrast the controversial Tamazuj rebel group formally declared its alliance with the RSF, joined by the leaders of seven Arab tribes, including that of Hemedti's.
+Tribal and rebel groups in Darfur began to declare allegiance to one of the two warring parties.
+A faction of the Darfur-based Sudan Liberation Movement led by Mustafa Tambour (SLM-T) joined in support of SAF.
+In contrast, the controversial Tamazuj rebel group allied with RSF, joined by the leaders of seven Arab tribes, including that of Hemedti.

-As September arrived both sides made offensives in Darfur.
-The RSF took control of several towns in West Darfur and also attacked the market of Al-Fashir, the capital of North Darfur.
-SAF offensives saw success in Central Darfur, with the army retaking parts of Zalingei from the RSF.
-Fighting in Darfur also began to increasingly spill over into North Kordofan, with the SAF attacking RSF positions in the state capital of El-Obeid and clashes over the town of Um Rawaba.
-Both sides made withdrawals to end the month, with the RSF retreating from Um Rawaba while the SAF withdrew from Tawila.
+As September arrived, both sides made offensives in Darfur.
+RSF took control of several towns in West Darfur and attacked the market of El Fasher, the capital of North Darfur.
+SAF offensives saw success in Central Darfur, retaking parts of Zalingei from RSF.
+Fighting also began to spill over into North Kordofan, with SAF attacking RSF positions in the state capital of El-Obeid and clashes over the town of Um Rawaba.
+Both sides made withdrawals in late September, with RSF retreating from Um Rawaba while SAF withdrew from Tawila.